sagemath/sagewiki_to_gh-2022-10-10/ReleaseTours/sage-9.4.md

  * '''Windows''' (Cygwin-64).

+(On platforms marked with ⁺, optional packages are only supported if `configure --without-system-gcc` is in use.)

 There are currently '''known issues with an installation from source on conda-forge''', both on Linux and macOS.
 This is tracked in [[https://trac.sagemath.org/ticket/32087|#32087]].

 '''Sage 9.4 does not support building on recent Linux distributions that use glibc >= 2.34''' (`fedora-35`, `ubuntu-impish` etc.) This is being addressed in the Sage 9.5 development series.